kenndaniel/Reference-Data-Encode-Decode/README.md

 # Reference-Data-Encode-Decode

-This code in this reposititory contains a reference implementation of a wspr message that contains data.
+This code in this reposititory contains a reference Python implementations of two wspr messages that contains data.
-The reference implementation uses values of humidity, pressure and temperature that follow these rules:
+The first reference implementation (encode-decode) uses values of humidity, pressure and temperature that follow these rules:

 Pressure:
 Sensor: MS561101BA03-50